Article 11.3 - Appeals & Variances

 1) The Board of Adjustment shall reverse or modify the order, decision, determination, or interpretation under appeal only upon finding an error in the application of these regulations on the part of the officer rendering the order, decision, determination, or interpretation.

-2) In modifying the order, decision, determination, or interpretation, the Board of Adjustment shall have all the powers of the officer from whom the appeal is taken.
+2) In modifying the order, decision, determination, or interpretation, the Board of Adjustment shall have all the powers of the official from whom the appeal is taken.

 d) Filing a Variance Petition.

-A petition for variance, in the form prescribed by the Board of Adjustment, shall be filed with the Town Planning Director or designated administrator, accompanied by a non-refundable filing fee as established by the Town Board and a list of adjoining properties including tax parcel numbers and the name and address of each owner.
+A petition for variance, in the form prescribed by the Board of Adjustment, shall be filed with the Clerk to the Board of Adjustment or designated administrator, accompanied by a non-refundable filing fee as established by the Town Board and a list of adjoining properties including tax parcel numbers and the name and address of each owner.

 e) Standards for Granting a Variance.